 Trump sounds warning over Hong Kong's future

-WASHINGTON, DC: US President Donald Trump on Tuesday (May 26) warned that Hong Kong could lose its status as a global financial centre if a proposed Chinese crackdown goes ahead, as the territory's leader tried to reassure nervous investors.
+WASHINGTON: US President Donald Trump on Tuesday (May 26) warned that Hong Kong could lose its status as a global financial centre if China-proposed security laws go ahead, and promised a "very interesting" US response within days.

+The Chinese legislation would ban secession, subversion, terrorism and foreign interference after months of massive, often-violent protests last year in the semi-autonomous territory.
+Hong Kong's chief executive, Carrie Lam, said on Tuesday that essential freedoms would remain.

-It's "hard to see how Hong Kong can remain a financial hub if China takes over," White House press secretary Kayleigh McEnany told a briefing, saying this warning came directly from Trump.
+But it is "hard to see how Hong Kong can remain a financial hub if China takes over", White House press secretary Kayleigh McEnany told a briefing, saying this warning came directly from Trump.

 "He's displeased with China's efforts," she said.

-Trump was voicing fears expressed by many Hong Kongers, business groups and Western nations about the proposed Chinese legislation clamping down on the semi-autonomous territory.
+Trump himself was asked later by reporters if he was considering sanctions against China or restrictions on visas for Chinese students.
+He said that was a "very important question" and that he would do something "you'll find very interesting".

+"It's something you're going to be hearing about over the next, before the end of the week.
+Very powerfully, I think," he said, without giving more details.

-Critics fear the law could be a death blow to the city's treasured liberties, which are crucial to making it an international financial centre on a par with New York and London.
+Critics fear the new law could be a death blow to Hong Kong's treasured liberties, which are crucial to making it an international financial centre on a par with New York and London.

 READ: Security laws will not affect Hong Kong's rights and freedoms, says leader Carrie Lam